American Capital

 American Capital, Ltd. was a publicly traded private equity and global asset management firm, trading on NASDAQ under the symbol "ACAS" from 1997 to 2017 and a component of the S&P 500 Index from 2007 to 2009.
-American Capital was sold to Ares Management in 2017 at a sale price that totaled $4.1 billion.
-For those investors who bought American Capital stock in its August 29, 1997 IPO, and held their shares through the sale of American Capital on January 3, 2017, they received a 14% compounded annual return including dividends (not reinvested).
+American Capital was sold to Ares Management in 2017 for US$4.1 billion.
+Investors who had bought American Capital stock in its August 29, 1997 IPO received a 14% compounded annual return including dividends after the sale.

 History

 The early years

-American Capital was founded by Malon Wilkus in 1986., who served as Chairperson and Chief Executive Officer (CEO) until the time of the sale of American Capital in 2017.
+American Capital was founded by Malon Wilkus in 1986.
+He was chairperson and chief executive officer (CEO) until the time of the sale of American Capital in 2017.
 The company was headquartered in Bethesda, Maryland.
 It made its first investment in the equity of an employee owned middle market company in 1990.
-By August 1997, American Capital had facilitated approximately 18 ESOP transactions (Employee Stock Ownership Plans) and had invested in the equity of 7 employee buyouts.
+By August 1997, American Capital had facilitated approximately 18 ESOP transactions (Employee Stock Ownership Plans), and had invested in the equity of 7 employee buyouts.
 Based on third party valuations and net realized gains, the return on these investments was 36% per annum prior to its IPO.
-American Capital went public on August 29, 1997 in a $155 million equity offering.
-At the time of its IPO, American Capital changed its operations and tax status to a Business Development Company (BDC).
+American Capital went public on August 29, 1997, in a $155 million equity offering.
+At the time of its IPO American Capital changed its operations and tax status to a Business Development Company (BDC).
 In 1998, American Capital expanded and opened additional offices in Chicago and Dallas.